i-Captain/100-days-of-code/log.md

 ## Day 0.9 - 24.
 July 2020

 #### Today's Progress:
-Finetuning paddings for portrait and landscape.
+Fine tuning paddings for portrait and landscape.
 Removing iPad/Tablet version from scope in step 1.
 Cleaned open Browser tabs from yesterdays session.

 Added a finishedTutorial bool to storage and a saveFinishedTutorial to the controller.
 Which is no longer a SettingsController.
 I am not happy with that name.
 I'll have to split this into more controller.

 Playing with fontFamily.
 At first i finished the implementation of the [Raleway and RoboMono font](https://flutter.dev/docs/cookbook/design/fonts).
 But after endless copy/paste/edit the weight and style of each font in the pubspec.yaml i remembered the [google_fonts](https://pub.dev/packages/google_fonts) package.

-At the bottom of that page you find a topic on [Licensing Fons](https://pub.dev/packages/google_fonts#licensing-fonts) wich leeds to the [LicenseRegistry class](https://api.flutter.dev/flutter/foundation/LicenseRegistry-class.html) and [LicensePage class](https://api.flutter.dev/flutter/material/LicensePage-class.html) - that is a todo!
+At the bottom of that page you find a topic on [Licensing Fons](https://pub.dev/packages/google_fonts#licensing-fonts) which leeds to the [LicenseRegistry class](https://api.flutter.dev/flutter/foundation/LicenseRegistry-class.html) and [LicensePage class](https://api.flutter.dev/flutter/material/LicensePage-class.html) - that is a todo!

 You can call GoogleFonts.getFont('Lato') but i was not able to pass a font name like bungeeShade, bungee_Shade, Bungee_Shade, BungeeShade.
 So i was 'limited' to one word fonts ;)